Germany just got a universal basic income, and nobody noticed.

 (FOR LAW GEEKS)

 *In the German constitutional framework, the principle of inviolability of human dignity (‘Unverletzlichkeit der Menschenwürde’) is a meta-rule, i.e. a limitation on what kind of laws the legislature may pass in the first place.
-It says, in a nutshell, that neither the authorities, nor anyone else may treat a human being as a mere ‘object’.
+It says, in a nutshell, that neither the state authorities, nor anyone else may treat a human being as a mere ‘object’.
 Quite a number of legal rulings can be traced back to this constitutional principle.
 Among others:

 -the ban on capital punishment,